rzeigler/waveguide/README.md

 `launch` will begin running a fiber and returns a cancellation action.
 `promised` will return a promise of the result of the fiber and will not resolve in the face of interruption.
 `promisedResult` will return a promise of a FiberResult.
+Once an IO is launched its runloop will execute synchronous effects continuously until an asynchronous boundary is hit.
+If this is undesirable insert `yield_` calls at appropriate points.
+IO can be used to perform long-running tasks without resorting to service workers on the main thread in this way.

 ## Concurrency Abstractions